-Based on the above issues Fairfield City Council will not support planning proposals for entertainment facilities and function centres outside the main town centres and local centres of the City or development proposals for new entertainment facilities or function centres on land where these uses are not currently permitted.
+Based on the above issues Fairfield City Council encourages the establishment of new entertainment facilities and function centres within the main town centres and local centres of the City.
+Proposals for development of these land uses within smaller neighbourhood centres will be affected by the objectives and development controls contained with Clause 6.3 of Fairfield LEP 2013 which restricts the maximum gross floor area of certain developments to no more than 10% of the total gross floor area of the ground floor of the building.
+Development proposals for new entertainment facilities or function centres on land where these uses are not currently permitted will not be supported by Council.